sptrakesh/openapi2latex/README.md

 * `--debug | -d` - Show debug log messages.

 ## Extensions
 A few extensions to the specifications developed by [Redocly](https://redocly.com/) are supported.

-In particular, source code samples are parsed from the `x-codeSamples` array attached to an operation.
+* Source code samples are parsed from the `x-codeSamples` array attached to an operation.
 All code samples are attached to a separate *part* of the output document, and follow the same chapter organisation as the API tags.
+* Tag groups are parsed from the `x-tagGroups` array attached to the root of the specification document.
+If specified an initial chapter **Tag Groups** is added, which lists the groupings with links to the **Tag** chapters.

 ## Limitations
 Probably too many to list, but the following items should be kept in mind.